Frequently asked questions

 External spam filter

-The same applies if you are using an external email server for filtering spam, which then forwards email to our email accounts.
-If so, the server that performs the filtering must be configured to forward the filtered email to our email server, as specified above.
+If you are using an external email server for filtering spam, which then forwards email to our email accounts, the filtering server must be configured to forward the filtered email to our email server.
+The external email server must rewrite senders according to SRS (sender rewriting scheme) as needed.